duderstadt-lab/mars-docs/examples/static_fret.md

 ---

-#### <a name="3"></a> Localization of Peaks and Intensity vs. T traces
+#### <a name="3"></a> Find and integrate molecules
 To calculate all FRET parameters and correction factors three different populations in the sample are of interest: the acceptor only (AO) population, the donor only (DO) population and the FRET population.
 To facilitate easy data analysis an archive is created for each of these populations separately.
-These are then later on merged together while retaining information on to which population the identified molecule belongs, information that is required to do the correction factor calculations.
+These are then later on merged together while ensuring the metadata records for each of these archives is tagged appropriately so molecules are correctly tagged.
+These tags are used when calculating the correction factors.

-All three archives are created following the same workflow: peak identification, ROI transformation to the other halve of the split view, ROI filtering and finally molecule integration to obtain intensity vs. T traces in an Archive.
-Below, the workflow to create the FRET archive is shown accompanied by screenshots.
-Please reference table 2 to repeat the archive creation also for the AO and DO archives.
-Alternatively, these archives can be downloaded from the [repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/Follow%20along%20example).
+All three archives are created following the same workflow: peak identification, ROI transformation to the other halve of the split view, ROI filtering and finally molecule integration to obtain intensity vs. T traces in the Molecule Archive.
+Below, the workflow to create the FRET archive is shown with screenshots.
+The procedure is repeated with a few differences described for the creation of the AO and DO Molecule Archives.

 ##### The FRET Archive
-**1. Identify the red peaks in the red channel (C=0, left)**
+**Find the peaks in the red channel (C=0, left)**
 First, for a better fit performance, do a z-projection of the first 10 frames yielding an average image (Fiji>image>stacks>Z project...).
 Use  this image to find the coordinates of the peaks.
-To find the peaks in the left part of the split view in the red channel first select this part of the screen with the box ROI tool and open the Peak Finder (Plugins>Mars>Image>Peak Finder).
+To find the peaks in the top part of the split view in the red channel first select this part of the screen with the box ROI tool and open the Peak Finder (Plugins>Mars>Image>Peak Finder).

 Apply the settings as shown below and check if the peaks are identified correctly by pressing the preview button.
 If the correct settings are applied the peaks should have an identification marker (circle or point) on them.
 Press ok to apply the settings and add the ROIs of the identified peaks to the ROI manager.
 The ROI manager will open and will display the peaks listed by their UID in the manager.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/img27.png' width='450'>